unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/01_entity-stores/03_deploy.md

-To deploy an entity store, simply click on the **Deploy** button.
+To deploy an Entity Store, simply click on the **Deploy** button.
 Messages will inform you of the progress and completion of the procedure.

 **Warning**: if the entity store is in draft mode and has only one version, all data will be erased if the store is deployed.